Hello, World!

 For that reason, athletes who are slightly above or below a listed standard may still be viable — or may not be — depending on the full picture.

 In today’s recruiting environment, coaches are balancing far more than a single mark.
-Academic strength, event-group needs, roster limitations, recruiting class fit, and how an athlete compares nationally all matter.
+Academic strength, event-group needs, roster limitations, recruiting class fit, and how an athlete compares nationally.
 In some events, the practical recruiting level may be stronger than the listed standard depending on the year.

 That’s why families should treat Yale’s published standards as a useful guide — not a guarantee.